KyotoBlazeDev/ThinkPad-Utility-Management/README.md

 This project is not affiliated with or endorsed by Lenovo.
 ThinkPad is a trademark of Lenovo.

 Provided for educational and diagnostic purposes only.
-This script makes no modifications to system configuration, firmware, or settings.
+This script makes no modifications to system configuration, firmware, or settings outside of the explicit charge threshold write in Option 10, which requires deliberate user confirmation.
 Battery age estimation results are statistical approximations.
 Actual age may vary based on usage habits, temperature, and service history.

 Built with Windows PowerShell, ChatGPT GPT 5.4, and Claude Sonnet 4.6.